 The mist turned to steady, cold, COLD rain, and it was all pretty Dracula, so we stayed in our room and read our books.
 I had three crisps in my possession, so we each ate one and split the other.

 I know we ended up laughing about something, because I remember that the owner of the B&B yelled for us to be quiet.
 We were her only guests, and this area was so remote that we were probably her first and last guests for a long time.

 I’ve been a night owl since I was born, so I’m sure I was up extremely late reading and writing.

 In the morning, I could not get up.
 I was exhausted and for the life of me I couldn’t pull myself out from my slumber of the dead.
-And I didn’t even want to, because I was warm and sleep was delicious.
+And I didn’t even want to, because I was warm and sleep was savory.

 Louanna went to the kitchen for breakfast, and came back talking about oatcakes.
 Through my dreams I heard something about sawdust and how “those stony little fuckers could break teeth.”